raghavshuklaofficial/Orange-vs-Grapefruit-Binary-Classifier/README.md

 | Model Selection         | Compares Logistic Regression and Decision Tree classifiers                      |
 | Model Evaluation        | Uses accuracy, confusion matrix, and cross-validation for assessment            |

-## 📊 Results

-The classifier achieves high accuracy in distinguishing between oranges and grapefruits, demonstrating the effectiveness of basic machine learning models when paired with well-chosen features.

-## 💡 Learnings

-- Gained practical experience in feature selection and preprocessing.
-- Understood the trade-offs between different classifiers.
-- Improved skills in model evaluation and result interpretation.

 ## 🚀 Future Work